Most recently updated on April 30, 2023

 The outdoor marijuana re-emerged after California passed its medical marijuana law in 1996.
 Then, recreational marijuana was approved in November 2016 and became legal in January 2018.
 It’s estimated 20,000 marijuana growers are located in the Emerald Triangle.

 However, as much as 80 percent of marijuana business in California is still illicit.
-The state topped $4 billion in cannabis sales in 2020, but it’s estimated there is more than $8 billion in illegal sales.
+The state topped $5 billion in cannabis sales in 2021, but sales were reportedly lower in 2022.
+In addition, it’s estimated there are more than $8 billion in illegal sales per year.
 The motivation for the secret cultivation appears to be heavy regulation and taxes, which undercover growers can avoid.

 Garberville even has the Humboldt Cannabis College, which offers classes to teach people how to legally grow and distribute marijuana as well as the health aspects of the drug and the history of marijuana.
 The college is operated by a group of entrepreneurs who say they want to provide the best education possible about this product.

-We leave Garberville on a high note and motor along for more than an hour on southbound Highway 101 before we pull into Willits, a town with nearly 5,000 residents that still has a counterculture feel to it.
+We leave Garberville and motor along for more than an hour on southbound Highway 101 before we pull into Willits, a town with 5,000 residents that still has a counterculture feel to it.

 The community is known as the gateway to the town of Mendocino, a quaint tourist village along the California coast that takes you an hour to reach from here along 40 miles of winding roads.